 “Make it ageless” –BBR does not sell the cheapest cabinets, which you may find in big-box stores, because we don’t believe they are a good value or have a long life.
 The manufacturers we work with provide good quality, a fair price, good customer service, and reliable lead times, all of which will help your order and your installation go smoothly.

 “Toxins, out” – Options for no added urea formaldehyde and low-VOC finishes are available from most of our cabinet manufacturers.

 “Shop local” – All of our cabinet manufacturers are located on the East Coast, with two of our seven cabinet lines (Imperia and Purekitchen) made right here in Massachusetts.
 Cabinets from Young Furniture are made in New Hampshire; Candlelight Cabinetry is made in upstate New York.
-CWP and New River Cabinetry are in Virginia; Executive Cabinetry is in South Carolina.
+CWP and New River Cabinetry are in Virginia.

 “Green cleanup” – Part of the kitchen design process at BBR is a conversation about how you live and cook.
 That will help you design a kitchen that minimizes clutter, includes space to store appliances, and accommodates compost.

 “Choose top counters” – Both Cambria and Richlite counters are available at BBR, as well as many other options.